-I think this story is a great example of the need for a personal relationship with Jesus Christ.
+I think this story about Aaron in Exodus 32 is a great example of the need for a personal relationship with Jesus Christ.

-There were studies about how so many kids stop going to church once they leave home and it startled people.
+There were studies conducted that showed many kids stop going to church once they leave home and it startled people.
 We were losing the youth.
 We were losing the future of the church.

 Then churches worked to be more hip, more attractive to the youth.
 The music got louder and louder.
 Worship now resembles a concert with band members on a stage with a spotlight.
 There’s more, but I’ll leave it at that.

-Is your goal for your child that they be in church, or that God have His way with them and bring them safely home to Himself?
+Is your goal for your child to simply be in church, or that God has His way with them and brings them safely home to Himself?
 Can you trust Him with the job?